dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          of Ocean tools, penalty functions are typically employed to increase the energy level of a problem’s :term:`objective function` by penalizing non-valid configurations.
          See `Penalty method on Wikipedia <https://en.wikipedia.org/wiki/Penalty_method>`_

+      Penalty model
+         An approach to solving constraint satisfaction problems (CSP) using an :term:`Ising` model or a :term:`QUBO` by mapping each individual constraint in the CSP to a ‘small’ Ising model or QUBO.

       QPU
          Quantum processing unit